pedronaugusto/spacetime-token-cli/README.md

 #### 4. `create` - Create New Profile via Login

-Guides you through `spacetime logout` and then `spacetime login --server-issued-login local`, then saves the newly acquired token to `profiles.toml` (in the config directory) under the provided profile name.
+For `local`, this guides you through `spacetime logout` and then `spacetime login --server-issued-login local`, then saves the newly acquired token to `profiles.toml` (in the config directory) under the provided profile name.

+For remote HTTPS hosts, the tool calls `<address>/v1/identity` directly to mint a server-issued token (avoids CLI login errors when the server requires a Content-Length header).
+When switching or creating a profile, the tool updates `default_server` to the profile name and keeps `server_configs` in sync with saved profiles.
 It will error if the chosen profile name already exists in `profiles.toml` _before_ starting the logout/login process.

 ```bash